Francis Grasso

 Francis Grasso (March 25, 1948 – March 20, 2001) was an American disco music disc jockey from New York City, best known for being one of the first people to beatmatch.

-Grasso, who attended Brooklyn Technical High School and Long Island University, started his DJ career in 1967—1968 at New York nightclub Salvation II.
+Grasso, who attended Brooklyn Technical High School and Long Island University, started his DJ career in 1967–1968 at New York nightclub Salvation II.
 When the primary DJ Terry Noel failed to show up on time one night, the owners offered Grasso a chance at the job.
 The crowd responded almost immediately and soon he had his first regular gig.
 It was there and at subsequent New York clubs such as Tarots and his most famous nightclub, Sanctuary — a former German Baptist church at 43rd Street & 9th Avenue (featured in the movie Klute) — where Grasso perfected his craft.

-The most impressive addition Grasso brought to DJ culture was music programming, or the art of picking up on the energy of the crowd and sending that energy right back to them via the next track.
-Early on, Grasso used Thorens turntables although they were a far cry from the Technics turntables most DJs use in clubs today.
-Soon he taught others and Grasso spread the art of mixing by maintaining a constant beat and working the crowd with the music throughout New York.
+The key addition Grasso brought to DJ culture was music programming, or the art of picking up on the energy of the crowd and sending that energy right back to them via the next track.
+At his early Salvation II gigs Grasso used Rek-O-Kut direct drive turntables and a basic cross-fader.
+Initially he would change between records quickly, catching the rhythm of the current track by expertly starting the next record at the exact point he wanted.
+Later he used turntables with pitch controls, which allowed him to develop beatmatching, syncing the tempo of two records for an extended period while fading between them.
+He soon passed these techniques on to other DJs, including Michael Cappello and Steve D’Acquisto, which helped spread the style throughout New York City.

-Though he died in March 2001, the skills and techniques he pioneered remain the foundation of what is heard in a modern nightclub.
+The skills and techniques he pioneered remain the foundation of what is heard in a modern nightclub.
 Francis was interviewed in Josell Ramos' 2003 feature-length documentary Maestro.

 Musical stylings

 DJ Francis completely changed the game of Disco music.
 Before him, DJs submitted to what the patrons wanted, supplying recognizable music that would appeal to the crowd.
 Occasionally, DJs would add a different spin on top of these popular charts.
-DJ Francis wasn’t interested in what the customers wanted, and instead provided a new, exotic array of songs, which the crowd would not have thought to ask for.
+DJ Francis was not interested in what the customers wanted, and instead provided a new, exotic array of songs, which the crowd would not have thought to ask for.
 He offered a full, creative performance with a narrative.
 He demonstrated to the DJs of later generations that the power belonged to them to create environmental moods, and that there were techniques for creating different atmospheres, and thus manipulating dancers.

 His musical choices were also quite different from his predecessors.
 He played on the funkier side of rock music, using The Rolling Stones or Led Zeppelin on top of heavy black rhythms such as Dyke & The Blazers or Kool & The Gang.
 He introduced drum-heavy African sounds, and used Latin beats to entice people to dance, as well as James Brown and Motown (including The Four Tops, The Supremes, and the Temptations).